 CISA Critical Infrastructure Vulnerability Assessments

 CISA’s Integrated Operations Division (IOD) conducts voluntary specialized field assessments to identify vulnerabilities, interdependencies, capabilities, and cascading effects of impacts on U.S. critical infrastructure.
-Learn more about Critical Infrastructure Vulnerability Assessments.
+Learn more about the CISA services catalog.

-PSAs proactively engage with federal, state, local, tribal, territorial, and campus partners and the private sector to protect critical infrastructure.
-These subject matter experts are trained to identify vulnerabilities and mitigate risk and are available to advise and assist organizations that have historically been targeted for violence.
-PSAs frequently partner with the FBI and U.S. Secret Service, to provide vulnerability assessments, security planning, and coordination during National Special Security Events and other large-scale special events.
-Learn more about Protective Security Advisors.
+Across the nation, CISA offers a range of cyber and physical services to support the security and resilience of critical infrastructure owners and operators and state, local, tribal, territorial, and campus partners.
+Our experts collaborate with critical infrastructure partners and communities at the regional, state, county, tribal, and local levels.
+CISA’s Regions proactively engage with federal, state, local, tribal, territorial, and campus partners and the private sector to protect critical infrastructure.
+The CISA Security Advisors are subject matter experts and are trained to identify vulnerabilities and mitigate risk and are available to advise and assist organizations that have historically been targeted for violence.
+The Regions frequently partner with other Federal Department and Agencies such as the FBI and U.S. Secret Service to provide vulnerability assessments, security planning, and coordination during National Special Security Events and other large-scale special events.

 Critical Infrastructure Exercises